 A 2.4-liter inline-five-cylinder goes into the regular front-wheel-drive V50.
 The high-performance T5 edition gets a turbocharged inline-five and can be equipped with all-wheel drive.
-Prior V40 wagons used four-cylinder power.
 Both the V50 and S40 share technology with Ford and Mazda vehicles.

 Built on a 103.9-inch wheelbase, the V50 is 177.7 inches long overall — 1.8 inches longer than the S40 sedan.
 Several aluminum wheel styles are offered.
-A Dynamic Trim Package for the T5 adds 17-inch aluminum wheels and front, rear and side spoilers.
+For 2007, there's a new body-styling package that adds side skirts as well as rear, front and trunk spoilers to 2.4i models.
+A Dynamic Trim Package available on T5 models adds skirts and spoilers, as well as 17-inch wheels.
+On all V50s, the Flint Gray exterior color has been replaced with Titanium Grey.

 According to Volvo, the upholstery in the V50's five-passenger interior was inspired by sportswear.
 The instrument panel's texture is meant to signal technical innovation to the occupant.
 An Intelligent Driver Information System helps the driver focus on driving by selectively limiting nonessential information.
 A storage compartment can be accessed from behind either side of the ultra-slim center stack.